ibrar-web/yusufcarsfrontend/README.md

-  # Design Minimalist Car Parts App
+  # Design Minimalist Car Parts App (dev)

-  This is a code bundle for Design Minimalist Car Parts App.
-The original project is available at https://www.figma.com/design/rPumm8RQoB050HMpf9rmK8/Design-Minimalist-Car-Parts-App.
+  This is a code bundle for Design Minimalist Car Parts App (dev).
+The original project is available at https://www.figma.com/design/DnrFFG3r4tVZ3gMoX57dyy/Design-Minimalist-Car-Parts-App--dev-.

   ## Running the code